 The Conjuring (2013)

-‘The Conjuring’ is the new film by the director James Wan, who also directed ‘Saw’ (2004) and ‘Insidious’ (2010).
-The film, which was initially entitled ‘The Warren Files’, is based on the real life events of Ed and Lorraine Warren, a couple who investigated paranormal activities back in 1970s and 80s.
-The investigators in the film are played by Patrick Wilson (‘Hard Candy’, ‘Insidious’) and Vera Farmiga (‘Up in the Air’, ‘The Departed’).
+‘The Conjuring’ is a new film by James Wan, the director known for ‘Saw’ (2004) and ‘Insidious’ (2010).
+The film, initially titled ‘The Warren Files’, is based on a real story of Ed and Lorraine Warren, a couple who investigated paranormal activities back in 1970s and 80s.
+The investigators in the film are played by Patrick Wilson (‘Hard Candy’ (2005), ‘Insidious’) and Vera Farmiga (‘Up in the Air’ (2009), ‘The Departed’ (2006)).
 The story takes place in the 1970s and details the haunting of the Perron family’s home in Rhode Island.
-The family, comprising a couple and their five daughters, moves into a farm house in Harrisville and soon begin to experience strange events in their house.
-When the family calls in the investigators to help them, they realise that their greatest fears soon to become their reality.
+The family, a couple and their five daughters, moves into a farm house in Harrisville and soon experiences strange happenings in their house.
+When the family calls in investigators to help them, they realise that their greatest fears are only beginning to transpire into their day-to-day reality.

-Another amazing thing about this film is that although, on the face of it, ‘The Conjuring’ does not go outside the boundaries of your typical horror film: there is ‘done-to-death’ theme of the haunted house and the haunted doll, James Wan and his crew does manage to present the story in so fresh a light, it becomes almost unforgettable.
-There will be a nice couple-or-so surprises along the way, and there are also stunning scenes of exorcism being performed, which could surely rival those in classic ‘The Exorcist’ (1973).
+Another amazing thing about this movie is that, although ‘The Conjuring’ does not go outside the boundaries of a typical horror film, i.e. there is this “done-to-death” theme of a haunted house and a haunted doll, James Wan nevertheless manages to present the story in a fresh light.
+There will be some nice surprises along the way, and the film’s stunning exorcism practice scenes can surely rival those found in the classic ‘The Exorcist’ (1973).

-Some other evident inconsistencies could also have been dispensed with.
-As in ‘Insidious’, the arrival of the investigators to the farmhouse in ‘The Conjuring’ marks the prolonged disappearance of all strange happenings in the house, and it seems, from then on, only religious artifacts could anger the spirits and set off another chain of ghostly encounters.
-There were also too many scenes with locked doors, i.e. doors which get mysteriously locked for a brief period of time when something happens in the room, and other people could not get in.
+There are also other evident inconsistencies.
+As with ‘Insidious’, the arrival of investigators at the farmhouse in ‘The Conjuring’ marks the prolonged disappearance of all strange happenings at the house, and it seems that from then on, only religious artifacts could anger the spirits and set off yet another chain of ghostly encounters.

-Overall, despite a very displeasing ending, confused story line and sporadic over-the-top scenes, ‘The Conjuring’ is still a very high quality horror film, which will make you glued to your seat.
-It is so scary, it becomes a must-see film.
-Just do not watch alone at night.
-8/10
+Overall, despite the film’s unsatisfying ending, confused story-line and sporadic over-the-top scenes, ‘The Conjuring’ is still a high quality horror movie overall.
+Moreover, it is so scary, it becomes a “must-see” film for horror fans.
+7/10

-Elaborating more on the ending, I could not believe it when I saw credits rolled in.
-Even if the hateful spirit was successfully exorcised and sent back to hell, what happened to all other spirits in the house?
-Surely, they must still be there – even after the most hateful one was send back.
-Does it mean that they found peace too, as their ‘mother’ was sent to hell?
-And they won’t make their appearance now?
-Or, they were so friendly to begin with, that their presence was not a discomfort?
+Regarding the ending, it is unbelievable to finally see the credits rolled in.
+The ending is inconclusive and a bit unsatisfying.
+Even if the “hateful” spirit was successfully exorcised and sent back to hell, what happened to all other spirits in the house?
+Surely they must still be there?
+Does it mean that they found peace too, as their “mother” was sent to hell, and they will not trouble anyone anymore?
+Or, these spirits were so friendly to begin with that their presence did not cause any discomfort?
 Well, neither of these two explanations seems plausible.